clc3-CloudComputing/jku-ws20/2 Continuous Integration/exercise 2.2/README.md

     - docker push YOUR-DOCKERHUB-ACCOUNT/demo:$GIT_SHA
     ```

-1. Finally, trigger a Travis build by a code change.
+1. Finally, trigger a Travis CI build by a code change.

 1. Watch Travis executing your tests, building the artifact, and pushing it to DockerHub.